AidaDSP/AIDA-X/README.md

 On/Off bypass switch, lets the audio pass-through when off.
 Integrates with the host provided bypass controls where possible.

-Pre-Gain attenuates / emphasize the input signal before sending it to the Amp Model.
+Pre-Gain attenuates / emphasizes the input signal before sending it to the Amp Model.

 2. **EQ tone controls (part 1)**